 We suggest going for something that’s no smaller than 35 liters, though you could go even bigger.
 You want to have enough space to pack up first aid supplies, water, food, cooking and camping equipment, a few changes of clothing, toiletries, and even a change of shoes.

-- TETON TOUGH: Lasting memories are made with durable gear; Perfect for every Adventure; comes in 65L, 75L or 85L sizes to fit the biggest excursions; Room for Hydration
+- TETON TOUGH: The best memories are made with the great durable gear; Perfect for any Adventure; comes in 65L, 75L or 85L sizes and adjustable to fit all; Pocket for Hydration

-- WHAT CUSTOMERS TELL US: Thousands of 5-star reviews testifying to the great quality and design; large sleeping bag compartment, multi-directional compression straps, and multiple compartments and pockets, a place for everything
+- DESIGNED WITH YOU IN MIND: Great quality and thoughtful design; large sleeping bag compartment, multi directional compression straps, with spacious compartments and pockets, a place for everything

 - TETON SPORTS PROMISE: Reach out to our AMAZING product support team if you have any questions or concerns; YOU CAN COUNT ON US to get you taken care of and back OUTDOORS